 state championship of skipping stones across the water.
 Kayak

-demonstration for 2011 provided by OARS.
+demonstration was provided by OARS.

 for directions to Riverfront Park.